refinedev/refine/documentation/docs/api-reference/core/hooks/data/useUpdateMany/index.md

 ### `optimisticUpdateMap`

-If the mutation mode is defined as `optimistic` or `undoable` the `useUpdateMany` hook will automatically update the cache without waiting for the response from the server.
+If the mutation mode is defined as `optimistic` or `undoable` the `useUpdate` hook will automatically update the cache without waiting for the response from the server.
 You may want to disable or customize this behavior.
 You can do this by passing the `optimisticUpdateMap` prop.

+When the mutation mode is set to `optimistic` or `undoable`, the `useUpdate` hook will automatically update the cache without waiting for a server response.
+If you need to customize update logic, you can achieve it by using the `optimisticUpdateMap` prop.

 :::caution
-This feature is only work with the `mutationMode` is set to `optimistic` and `undoable`
+This feature only works when `mutationMode` is set to `optimistic` or `undoable`.
 :::

 `list`, `many` and `detail` are the keys of the `optimisticUpdateMap` object.
-For automatically updating the cache, you should pass the `true`.
-If you want not update the cache, you should pass the `false`.
+To automatically update the cache, you should pass `true`.
+If you don't want to update the cache, you should pass `false`.

 ```tsx
 const { mutate } = useUpdateMany();